zenml-io/template-starter/README.md

 # 📜 ZenML Project Templates

-This repository contains a collection of templates from which a ZenML project can be generated: a collection of steps, pipelines, stack configurations and other artifacts and useful resources that can get you started with ZenML.
+This repository contains a starter template from which a simple ZenML project can be generated easily.
+It contains a collection of steps, pipelines, stack configurations and other artifacts and useful resources that can get you started with ZenML.

-🔥 **Do you have a personal project powered by ZenML that you would like to see here?** At ZenML, we are looking for design partnerships and collaboration to help us better understand the real-world scenarios in which MLOps is being used and to build the best possible experience for our users.
-If you are interested in sharing all or parts of your project with us in the form of a ZenML project template, please [join our Slack](https://zenml.io/slack-invite/) and leave us a message!
+🔥 **Do you have a personal project powered by ZenML that you would like to see here?**

+At ZenML, we are looking for design partnerships and collaboration to help us better understand the real-world scenarios in which MLOps is being used and to build the best possible experience for our users.
+If you are interested in sharing all or parts of your project with us in the form of a ZenML project template, please [join our Slack](https://zenml.io/slack/) and leave us a message!

 ## 📦 Prerequisites